-In order to properly incorporate the stock cubes into the dumpling filling mixture, it is advisable to have the latter slightly chilled ahead of time.
+In order to properly incorporate the stock cubes into the dumpling filling mixture, it is advisable to have everything (including the bowl) slightly chilled ahead of time.
 If you fail to do this, you may find that your ‘soup’ starts to form before you even have the dumplings assembled.

 Assembling and wrapping the dumplings is no more difficult than making ‘non-soup’ varieties.
 I have chosen the standard Xiaolongbao fold here, but you are not limited to that, by any mans.
 You can try any dumpling shape that takes your fancy… although Shu Mai might not be wise 😊